enkidevs/curriculum/Python/Core/generator-of-generators.md

 ---
 ## Revision

+What will the output be?
 ```
 def power_of_two():
     x = 2
     while True:
-      yeild x
+      yield x
       x *= 2
 def n_power(g,n):
-    for i in range(n)
+    for i in range(n):
       yield next(g)

 print(list(n_power(power_of_two(), 4)))
 ```
-What will the output be?
 ???

 * `[2, 4, 8, 16]`